 - No milk loss due to transferring from collection bottles to bags; Clear in color for seeing the milk coming out during pumping.

 - Fits most wide neck breastshields (Avent, Spectra S1/S2 wide mouth flanges);

 Using a Breastmilk Storage Bag Adapter is the ultimate pumping hack for traveling moms.
-Pumping directly into the breastmilk storage bags reduces spillage, and you get every drop inside in the bag.
-I was usually able to fill up a bag to 8 ounces, although going over 6 ounces is not recommended.
+Pumping directly into the breastmilk storage bags reduces spillage, and you get every drop inside the bag.
+I was usually able to fill up a bag to 8 ounces (with each breast, so a total of 16 oz. per pump session), although going over 6 ounces is not recommended.